helenaferdy/helenaferdy.github.io/_posts/2025-03-25-asa-vpn-certificate.md

 tags: [ASA]
 ---

 Cisco ASA AnyConnect VPN Certificate Authentication enhances security by providing strong, encrypted authentication while reducing reliance on passwords.
-It can be used as the sole authentication method for a seamless, passwordless experience or combined with password-based authentication for added security through integration with Cisco ISE or Cisco Duo.
+It can be used as the sole authentication method for a seamless, passwordless experience or combined with password-based authentication for added security through integration with NAC or MFA.

 ## ASA Certificate